arsip/bestguess/README.md

 relevant information.
 Note these differences in the file contents:

-1. In the second column, Hyperfine reports the mean total CPU time, which is not a good measure.
+1. In the second column, Hyperfine reports the mean total CPU time, which is not a useful measure.
 BestGuess substitutes the estimated mode and the header is changed accordingly.
-2. The standard deviation figure is replaced by the inter-quartile range and the header is changed accordingly.
-IQR is considered a better measure of spread for non-normal distributions.
+2. The standard deviation figure is replaced by the interquartile range and the header is changed accordingly.
+IQR is considered a better measure of dispersion for non-normal distributions.
 3. After the `median` total time column, Hyperfine writes mean values of user and system times.
 BestGuess reports the `median` user and system times instead.
 Medians are considered more representative in arbitrary (and